-“Children’s play reflects their wide ranging and varied interests and preoccupations.
-In their play children learn at their highest level.
-Play with peers is important for children’s development.”
 Through play our children investigate, explore, and experience things.
 Having a go develops learning experiences, which help them make sense of the world.
 They practise and build up ideas, and learn how to control themselves and understand the need for rules.
 They have the opportunity to think creatively alongside other children as well as on their own.
 They communicate with others as they investigate and solve problems.
 They express fears or re-live anxious experiences in controlled and safe situations.

 Active learning occurs when children are motivated and interested.
 Children need to have some independence and control over their learning.
 As children develop their confidence they learn to make decisions.
-It provides children with a sense of satisfactions as they take ownership of their learning.
+It provides children with a sense of satisfaction as they take ownership of their learning.

 Creativity and Critical Thinking

 Creating and thinking critically – children have and develop their own ideas, make links between ideas and develop strategies for doing things.